Reason #3 why the Wizard likes Bovada:

 7 Point 7

 7 Point 7 is a craps side bet, which debuted at the Orleans casino in Las Vegas, in late 2008.
-The bet wins if the player gets a 7 on the come out roll, or the dreaded “point 7,” where the player sevens out on his second roll.
+I have also seen it at the Hard Rock in Macau under the name "Double Trip Seven."
+The bet wins if the player gets a seven on the come out roll, or the dreaded "point 7," where the player sevens out on his second roll.
 The following table shows a house edge of 5.56%.

 7 Point 7 Return Table